Can I ask you something?

 4. Save on eating out

-Dinner with friends, ordering takeout, and buying lunch during the week can easily cost you hundreds of dollars each month.
+Dinner with friends, ordering takeout, and buying lunch daily can easily cost you hundreds of dollars each month.

 Reducing or eliminating all of those activities can guarantee you immediate savings.

-Yes, I know it’s hard to do because you just want to hang out with your friends.
-Well if that’s worth more to you than saving $3,000 in 3 months, then keep doing it.
+Yes, I know it’s hard to do because you want to chill with your friends.
+Well, if that’s worth more to you than saving $3,000 in 3 months, then keep doing it.

-But if you’re serious about saving, there are few things you can do.
-You can pack lunch, suggest homemade dinners, and kick the junk food habit.
+But if you’re serious about saving, there are few things you can do like: packing lunch, eating homemade dinners, and kicking your junk food habit.

 Saving money on food doesn’t have to be dull and boring.
 You can still have fun too.
 You’ve just got to be smart about it.